SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 | (macroexpand x)  | Expand expression.              |

 A macro is a special form which is replaced by the expression it returns during 'macro expansion'.
-Macros are expanded in the REPL between READ and EVAL, if the value of MACROEXPAND is a user-defined function.
+Macros are expanded in the REPL as soon as MACROEXPAND is available.

 Defined macros are kept in associative list \*MACROS\*.
 Predicate MACRO? checks if a symbol is a defined macro in that list.